 Regardless if a hospital has parking rules or not, it’s always in your best interest to remain quiet and not draw attention to yourself.

-Many Hospital Parking Lots Are Gated or Too Small
+Many Hospital Parking Lots Are Too Small

 Hospitals in dense, urban areas have small parking lots, and will not accommodate anything larger than a van.
 Moreover, they will have gates that require you to take a ticket and pay to get out.

 Look for hospitals outside of town, or in suburban areas, or hospitals in rural areas.
 These typically have larger parking lots, and are not gated.

 Beware of Hospital Security Staff

 All hospitals have security staff that patrol the entire hospital campus.
 If a hospital does not already have gated parking, or if it has limited parking, you can be sure they will enforce parking rules.

 Even if a hospital has no rules against overnight parking, security staff can still kick you out if they decide you’re a threat to the peace and quiet of the hospital.

 Should I Call the Hospital and Ask for Permission?

 The reason why is because the person responsible for answering phone calls from the general public has no authority to grant this permission.
 That person will have to “ask their supervisor”, who will always answer with “no”, or that person will just answer “no” to play it safe.